qwertie/home/misc/Atlas-Shrugged-summary.md

 Lillian goes to Jim's apartment to ask him to help stop the divorce, because it would leave her in poverty. "he's bought the judge, the clerks, the bailiffs [...] — he's bought the whole legal process [...]!" ...
 "I don't want to let him go free! [...]
 I won't let the whole of my life be a total failure!"
 Jim says he can't help—in all honesty.
 As they converse, he becomes attracted to her, and they have sex, and he enjoys it—he enjoys being himself.

 > Afterward, it did not disappoint him that what he had possessed was an inanimate body without resistance or response.
 It was not a woman that he had wanted to possess.
-It was not an act in celebration of life that he had wanted to perform— but an act in celebration of the triumph of impotence.
+It was not an act in celebration of life that he had wanted to perform — but an act in celebration of the triumph of impotence.

 Cherryl comes home and sees evidence of what had just happened.
 Cherryl locks herself in her (separate) bedroom, shaking, then confronts him, who angrily admits it.